shotgunsoftware/sg-jira-bridge/docs/known_issues.rst

   must retain this formatting otherwise the Comment will not sync back to Flow Production Tracking.

-- Note Replies in Flow Production Tracking are not currently handled by SG Jira Bridge.
+- Note Replies in Flow Production Tracking are not currently handled by Flow Production Tracking Jira Bridge.
 Jira has no concept of replies, or threading in Comments.
 This workflow is being investigated.